networknt/json-schema-validator/doc/compatibility.md

 | uniqueItems                | 🟢 | 🟢 | 🟢 | 🟢 | 🟢 |
 | writeOnly                  | 🚫 | 🚫 | 🟢 | 🟢 | 🟢 |

+In accordance with the specification, unknown keywords are treated as annotations.
+This is customizable by configuring a unknown keyword factory on the respective meta-schema.

 #### Content Encoding

 Since Draft 2019-09, the `contentEncoding` keyword does not generate assertions.